mfranczy/vcluster-auto-nodes-azure/README.md

 - Cost optimization - Only provision the exact resources needed
 - Simplified configuration - Define node requirements in your vcluster.yaml

-This quickstart NodeProvider isolates all nodes into separate VPCs by default.
+This quickstart NodeProvider isolates all nodes into separate Virtual Networks by default.

 Per virtual cluster, it'll create (see [Environment](./environment/)):